regvito/moneytransfers/README.md

 **Response Status Code: 200 OK**

-NOTE: Can only transfer amounts between accounts with the same currency.
+NOTE: This can only transfer amounts between accounts with the same currency.

 __**Transfer Errors**__